Vaillant Boiler: No Hot Water (Causes & Fixes)

 Common causes of no hot water on a Vaillant ecoTEC

-If you have a combi boiler (heating and hot water on demand, no separate cylinder), the usual suspects are:
+If you have a combi boiler (heating and hot water on demand, no separate cylinder), the usual suspects are below.
+The first few you can sometimes check or clear yourself; the rest sit inside the sealed system and are engineer-only.

-• A faulty DHW sensor or thermostat — the domestic hot water (DHW) sensor tells the boiler the tap is running and how hot the water is.
-If it fails, the boiler may not heat water on demand.
+• A faulty DHW / flow sensor or thermostat — the domestic hot water (DHW) flow sensor tells the boiler the tap is running and how hot the water is.
+If it fails, the boiler may not register the demand and won't heat water.
+(Engineer-only.)

 Safety first.
 Never attempt work on the gas valve, gas pipework, the flue, the sealed combustion circuit, the pressure-relief valve, or anything behind the boiler casing.
 These are jobs for a Gas Safe registered engineer only.
 If you ever smell gas, call the National Gas Emergency line on 0800 111 999 and leave the boiler alone.